kxk-4498/MicroserviceAnomalyDetection/README.md

     3. Put your Cloudlab public key in tempkey.pub (can get from https://www.cloudlab.us/ssh-keys.php’)
 5. Move back to the relevant directory: `cd ~/KubesprayClusterOnCloudlab`
 6. Run: `bash deploy_kubespray.sh`.
 At some point you will be asked for the phasephrase for `.ssh/tempkey.pem`.
 This is the password to your Cloudlab profile.
 If the password was correct, it will output “Identity added:..."
+   NOTE: IF this command succeeds, you should see a ton of ansible output.
 7. Setup InfluxDB integration with Prometheus (this is one way to get the time series data)
 8. \[If you want to deploy sockshop\]Run: `bash deploy_sockshop.sh`